Treating Parvo at Home

 When a dog gets a viral enteritis like Parvo, it can lose a lot of fluids from vomiting and diarrhea.
 Part of the treatments we give are to stop the vomiting and diarrhea, as well as the replacement of the lost fluids.

-We're having pretty good luck with a method of treatment for Parvo in which we work with the patient on an outpatient basis.
+We’re having very good luck with a method of treatment for Parvo in which we work with the patient on an outpatient basis.
 To an extent, I almost prefer it, partly from a disease-spread standpoint, but also, at home, dogs are under less stress.
-And let's face it, the owner may coaxe and nurse a dog more than any Vet staff ever could.
+And let’s face it, the owner may coax and nurse a dog more than any Vet staff ever could.

 Sometimes owners are financially unable to put a dog in the veterinary hospital and run fluids intra-venously.

 In those circumstances, we can design care at home that might just work.

 Everyone endeavoring to treat at home should be aware that success rates are lower at home than at the hospital because support is so much greater with injections, and the doctor’s monitoring.

 Sick puppy with Parvo can be saved with meds to stop fluid losses.